microsoft/fabric-samples/docs-samples/data-engineering/GraphQL/React-App-Contoso/README.md

 - Connect a production React App to a Fabric API for GraphQL by checking out the [connect applications to Fabric API for GraphQL](https://learn.microsoft.com/en-us/fabric/data-engineering/connect-apps-api-graphql).

-- Troubleshoot issues if `npm run build` fails to minify by refering to the [troubleshooting guide](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+- Troubleshoot issues if `npm run build` fails to minify by referring to the [troubleshooting guide](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 - Understand how to create [a progressive web app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)